hmcts/recipe-receiver/README.md

 # sds-recipe-receiver
-Demo app that reads messages from an Azure Service Bus queue and logs the messages to stdout.
+Demo app that reads messages from an Azure Service Bus queue and logs the messages it receives.

 ## Prerequisites